felselva/mathc/README.md

 Every structure and function uses `float`, because it is the most used type on 2D and 3D programming with OpenGL.

 **The type `float` loses precision with large numbers, why not use `double`?** Because every `double` value would be converted to `float` before sending to OpenGL, anyway.
 Which means your physics would run with high precision, but the rendering would still be affected by the `float` imprecision.
 Instead, *the good practice* to solve the problem with large numbers is to truncate the world position back to `[0.0f, 0.0f, 0.0f]` when the world distance to the center is too large.
-If the world is too big that even when truncating there is stil large numbers, the correct approach is to divide the world in chunks.
+If the world is too big that even when truncating there are stil large numbers, the correct approach is to divide the world in chunks.

 # Passing Arguments as Value or Pointer